binaryphile/rubsh/README.md

     > ([0]="zero: 0")

 Blocks use either one-line bracket syntax (shown here) or multiline do/end syntax.
-Parameter names are given between curly braces instead of pipes.
+Parameter names are given between braces instead of pipes.

 The shown spacing is significant for both the brackets and braces.

-For #map, the block body is an expression is evaluated to a string, using single quotes to prevent variable expansion until execution.
+For #map, the block body is an expression which is evaluated to a string.
+It uses single quotes to prevent variable expansion until execution.

 ### Object Literals